 6. Go Big or Go Home

 For tall or even cathedral-style ceilings, you don’t have to fill the entire wall with decorative wall art.
 Instead, amp up the scale on a single, high-impact piece, like in the above bedroom.
 Be sure to measure the wall beforehand, select a piece that’s to scale, and hang it at eye-level so it feels connected to the rest of the design.

-Not sure what type of art speaks to you?
-Try Havenly’s interior design quiz to see which styles suit you.
+Not sure what type of oversized wall art speaks to you?
+Start with our design style quiz to see which look suits you.